Acts 20 Lesson

 When people are not receptive to our efforts to share the gospel with them, we have two choices:

-Paul’s example, and Jesus’ own words, teach us that option #2 is the right decision to make.
+Paul’s example, and Jesus’ own words, teach us that when our efforts to share the Gospel are rejected moving on to another audience is the right decision to make.

 Similarly, Jesus said: